hermanhermitage/videocoreiv/README.md

 Broadcom should be commended with making their SoC available for a project as exciting as the Raspberry Pi.

-No unauthorized materials are contained in this repository.
+No copyrighted materials are contained in this repository.
 </pre>

 Introduction